 CPR was designed on the front line of cyber conflict

 Like many technologies, CPR was designed on the front line of cyber conflict.
-The Logically Secure IR staff whilst working both on-site and remotely needed a solution to efficiently collaborate, plan and support their clients.
-They found that many of the attackers victim organisations were using Microsoft Excel and Outlook for their case management and tracking; a solution that had neither scale nor security as part of their feature sets.
+In mid 2012 Logically Secure IR staff were working both on-site and remotely and they needed a solution to efficiently collaborate, plan and support their clients.
+They found that many of the organisations being attacked were using Microsoft Excel and Outlook for their case management and tracking; a solution that had neither scale nor security as part of their feature sets.

-Our aim was to simplify and secure the exchange of information so that teams could see all the case details and discuss them away from prying eyes.
+Our aim was to simplify and secure the sharing of information so that teams could see all the case details and discuss them away from prying eyes.

 We wanted a solution where uploaded files were security stored and that only selected team members could see and review the case data.

-The name CPR comes from Crisis Planning Room, a place where you go to plan and coordinate actions to avert or deal with a event or incident that affects your organisation; the reference to Cardio Pulmonary Resuscitation is intended, as for some organisations that are mid hack what we offer is emergency support.
+The name ‘Cyber CPR’ comes from Crisis Planning Room; a safe place where you go to plan and coordinate actions to avert or deal with a event or incident that affects your organisation.
+The reference to Cardio Pulmonary Resuscitation is intended, as for some organisations that are mid breach, what we offer is very often, emergency support.